- Visit the lost city of Machu Picchu with a private guide

 Say goodbye to the salt flats and a private transfer will take you to the airport for your flight back to La Paz.
 On arrival, you will be met off the plane and transferred to your hotel for one last afternoon and evening in the capital.

-This morning you will take an early two hour flight back to Lima, where you have the day to explore any parts of the Peruvian capital you may have missed at the beginning of the trip, and one last chance to load up on ceviche before returning to the airport for your evening overnight flight back to London.
-The flight takes just under 12-and-a-half-hours.
+This morning you will take an early two hour flight back to Lima, where you have the day to explore any parts of the Peruvian capital you may have missed at the beginning of the trip, and one last chance to load up on ceviche before returning to the airport for your flight back to London, flying via a European city.
+You will land in the UK the following day.

 A Rough Idea of Price